Greek Yogurt Tartar Sauce is lighter, creamy, tangy and delicious with all your seafood dishes or roasted vegetables!

-Greek yogurt tartar sauce in a glass bowl with a spoon.
+Greek yogurt tartar sauce with capers and fresh dill in a black bowl with fork.
+Lemon wedges and towel on a counter.

 Ingredients for Greek Yogurt Tartar Sauce